jasonmattheww/employee-tracker/README.md

 ## Description

-With using mysql and inquirer you're able to answer questions from the terminal and save your answers to the employee database.
-With the questions you are provided you can view all departments, roles, emplopyees, add departments, add roles, plus many more.
-Then from the information provided it will be stored into the database.
+With using MySQL and Inquirer you're able to answer questions from the terminal and save your answers to the employee database.
+With the questions you are provided, you can view all departments, roles, employees, add departments, add roles, plus many more.
+Then from the information provided it will be stored in the database.

 ## Table of Contents